×

 In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat knee pain.

 Prolotherapy involves injecting a natural regenerative solution with tiny needles.
-This has been shown to stimulate the production of collagen cells, the small cells needed to repair the damage and help knee pain.
+This stimulates the production of collagen cells, which are needed to help repair knee pain.

 Physical Therapy